 Get Easy Health Digest™ in your inbox and don’t miss a thing when you subscribe today.
 Plus, get the free bonus report, Mother Nature’s Tips, Tricks and Remedies for Cholesterol, Blood Pressure & Blood Sugar as my way of saying welcome to the community!

 Metabolic syndrome is a nasty health condition that just seems to sneak up on people.
 Also known as insulin resistance syndrome and syndrome-X, metabolic syndrome can have deadly consequences.
-Because it is not a disease, it is often difficult to diagnose until it has already taken hold in the body, done some damage, and placed those with it at elevated risk of developing heart disease, diabetes and suffering a deadly stroke.
-But two simple changes in lifestyle have shown to reverse some of its damage.
+Because it is not a disease, it is often difficult to diagnose until it has already taken hold in the body, done some damage, and placed those with it at an elevated risk of developing heart disease, diabetes and suffering a deadly stroke.
+But two simple changes in lifestyle have been shown to reverse some of its damage.

 The deadly syndrome

 In 2011, the National Heart, Lung, and Blood Institute reported “About 47 million adults in the United States (almost 25%) have metabolic syndrome, and the number continues to grow.
 The increasing number of people who have this condition is linked to the rise in obesity rates among adults.
 In the future, metabolic syndrome may overtake smoking as the leading risk factor for heart disease.”

 But over the next three years, the spread of metabolic syndrome got worse.
 In 2014 the American Heart Association reported a nearly 10 percent uptick.
 And the latest reports say a third of U.S. adults have metabolic syndrome with half of those affected being 60 years or older.

 Because it is a syndrome it is diagnosed based on a collection of different health factors that present together.
 This is what makes it difficult to diagnose because there is no direct evidence of it until many of the independent symptoms are at a stage where they are health issues.